braedynl/CSE231-020-SS20/GLOSSARY.md

 ## Functions

+#### Function

-**Function** - A set of generalized actions (usually) performed on a collection of arguments passed by the caller.
+A set of generalized actions (usually) performed on a collection of arguments passed by the caller.
 A programming function is not too dissimilar from a mathematical one.

 Example:
 ```python